 The square brackets are required syntax.

->RUN Task?
-ROBOT
+\$ RUN RET Task?
+ROBOT RET

-This example installs, runs, and removes upon completion of execution the task contained in the task image file named ROBOT.TSK from the default UFD on the default device.
+This example installs, runs, and removes upon completion of execution the task contained in the task image file named ROBOT.TSK from the default directory on the default device.